SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![CourseSelect](./testImage/ManagerScreen/ManagerCourseSelect.PNG)

-- After selecting the course "Economia e finanza d'impresa" taught by professor Ines Beneventi I can see the buttons listing all possible options.
+- After selecting the course `Economia e finanza d'impresa` taught by professor Ines Beneventi I can see the buttons listing all possible options.

 ![SelectOptions](./testImage/ManagerScreen/ModeSelectEeFI.PNG)

-- After clicking on the button "View Bookings by Week" a graph listing all bookings made in different weeks is shown.
+- After clicking on the button `View Bookings by Week` a graph listing all bookings made in different weeks is shown.

 ![WeekModeStats](./testImage/ManagerScreen/WeekModeEeFI.PNG)

-- After clicking on the button "View Bookings by Month" a graph listing all bookings made in different months is shown.
+- After clicking on the button `View Bookings by Month` a graph listing all bookings made in different months is shown.

 ![MonthModeStats](./testImage/ManagerScreen/MonthModeEeFI.PNG)

-- After clicking on the button "View Total Bookings" a graph listing all bookings made for different lectures is shown.
+- After clicking on the button `View Total Bookings` a graph listing all bookings made for different lectures is shown.

 ![TotalModeStats](./testImage/ManagerScreen/TotalModeEeFI.PNG)

 ### Test 27 (A booking manager accesses the system and selects a course for which there are no statistics about cancelled bookings)

-- Like a booking manager I need to put my credentials in the login form and then press the Login button.
+- Like a booking manager I need to put my credentials in the login form and then press the `Login` button.

 ![LoginForm](./testImage/ManagerScreen/ManagerLogin.PNG)